Sales automation platform RightBound nabs $12M

 RightBound squares off against a number of rivals in a sales enablement market that’s anticipated to be worth $2.6 billion by 2024, according to Markets and Markets.
 Seismic has raised hundreds of millions of dollars to build out its automated sales and marketing enablement suite.
 Highspot nabbed $60 million in June 2019 for a sales enablement toolset that taps AI to power features like semantic search.
 In June 2019, Showpad secured $70 million for its cloud-based sales tools, and that April, Outreach raked in a cool $114 million to grow its semiautomated sales engagement software.

 As for RightBound, it claims that revenue has increased 100% quarter-on-quarter in the past year.
-To date, the company’s platform has identified 3,000 contacts across 1,400 targeted accounts and booked 50 meetings for customers.
+Every month, the company’s platform identifies thousands of contacts across thousands of targeted accounts and books tens of meetings.

 “Sales development teams are a critical function within any B2B organization, but it’s time to adopt a different mindset and approach to this role, and stop using human capital where we (humans) are at a clear disadvantage,” CEO Oelgiesser said in a press release.
 “Leaders who are ready to adopt this change will build winning teams.
 I am proud of what our team was able to build and achieve for our customers over the last 12 months, and excited about the journey yet to come.”